City status in the United Kingdom: City councils

 The holding of city status gives a settlement no special rights other than that of calling itself a "city".
 Nonetheless, this appellation carries its own prestige and, consequently, competitions for the status are hard-fought.

 Historically, city status could only be granted to incorporated towns.
 The grant was specifically awarded to the relevant local government area such as a civil parish or borough.
 However, recent grants have used a looser wording, where the status is awarded to the "town".
 In most cases the "town" is held to be coterminous with the relevant local government area, such that the city status holder is the corporate body of the council.
 Examples include the Letters Patent awarded to the "Towns of Brighton and Hove", the "Town of Wolverhampton" and the "Town of Newport in the County Borough of Newport".
 In each case the existing borough council became the city council.
+Applications for the 2022 Platinum Jubilee honours were to be made "by an elected local authority for its entire area or a distinct area within its boundary".

 Most cities have city councils, which have varying powers depending on the country and type of settlement.

 England

 Thirteen of the 55 cities in England are in metropolitan counties and their city councils are single-tier metropolitan district councils.
 Outside the metropolitan counties fourteen cities are unitary authorities, and fourteen have ordinary district councils, which are subordinate to their local county council.
 In London the Westminster City Council functions as a London borough council, and the City of London Corporation is the council for the City of London.
 Eight smaller episcopal cities such as Ripon and Wells are neither local government districts nor within a 'local government district with city status', and have city councils which are parish councils, with limited powers.
-Two cities (Bath and Chester) have no city council, while Durham has a 'city' parish council; these, however, maintain the status through charter trustees on behalf of their prior district areas which held city status before being abolished in 1996 and 2009.
+Three cities (Bath, Carlisle and Chester) have no city council, while Durham has a 'city' parish council; these, however, maintain the status through charter trustees on behalf of their prior district areas which held city status before being abolished in 1996 (Bath), 2009 (Chester, Durham) and 2023 (Carlisle).